 The first order reactions between energetic electrons and the background gas create ions and several highly reactive radicals that can latter react in fast and sometimes exothermic reactions.
-In fast, mass spectrometric measurements reveal important concentrations of G4H, species as it will be shown in the experimental section (Fig. 1 and Fig. 2), the presence of which can only be explained by secondary reactions.
+In fact, mass spectrometric measurements reveal important concentrations of C4H, species as it will be shown in the experimental section (Fig. 1 and Fig. 2), the presence of which can only be explained by secondary reactions.
 The computational cost of incorporating more species to a PIC-MC simulation is high because a sufficient amount of all the species in all the cells is required so that statistically accurate results could be obtained.
 Fortunately, in the case of acetylene, the subset of species generated from secondary reactions is restrained by the fact that the acetylene triple bond is hard to break.
 It was therefore possible to include most of the reactions between the species generated in first order reactions in our model, with more than 150 reactions for only 18 species.
-The compute list of reactions during the interfaced by and the species.
-The compute list of reactions incorporated in the model is displayed in Tables 2 and 3 along with typical reaction rates from one simulation.
+The complete list of reactions incorporated in the model is displayed in Tables 2 and 3 along with typical reaction rates from one simulation.